Life Insurance For Dads Policy Guide

 Over 50s plans

-It is possible to get either term or whole of life insurance if you are over 50, but it can be costly.
-As mentioned previously in this article, another option is an over 50s plan.
-The payout in this plan is significantly less than other types of cover because it is on a guaranteed acceptance basis.
+It is possible to get either term or whole-of-life insurance if you are over 50, but it can be costly.
+As mentioned previously in this article, another option is an over-50s plan.

-Usually, over 50 plan payouts are capped at around £20,000 or £30,000 and can be used to cover funeral costs should you die so your loved ones are not financially burdened.
+Usually, over 50 plan payouts are capped at around £20,000 or £30,000 and can be used to cover funeral costs should you die, so your loved ones are not financially burdened.

 dad doesn't have life insurance